Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 ### [REQ] App Analytics
-The SDK shall allow analyzing performance of the application at multiple levels: application, operator, kernel
+The SDK shall allow analyzing performance of the application at multiple levels: system, operator

+**System Level**
+Execution time of an App Run
+Real-time Tracking of available GPUs in the system
+GPU % Activity during an App Run
+% GPU Memory occupancy by processes during the App Run.

+**Operator Level**
+Operator runtime plot
+Identify GPU idle and sparse usage
+GPU workload trace for Kernels utilized by Operator

 #### Background